textX/textX/README.md

   example_hello_model = hello_meta.model_from_file('example.hello')
   ```

+  You get plain Python object graph.
+Object classes are those defined by the meta-model.

-6. Optionally export model to dot:
+6. Optionally export model to dot to visualize it:

   ```python
   from textx.export import model_export